luisengueva/One-Shot-To-Do-List/README.md

-# One Shot To-Do List 🚀
+# One Shot To-Do List🚀

-I created this project in a few hours to practice and refresh my web development skills.
-This simple to-do list application allows users to quickly add and delete tasks with some additional features.
+I created this project in a few hours to practice and revisit some web development technologies.

+## Introduction

+"One Shot To-Do List" is a simple to-do list application where you can quickly manage your tasks.
+The name is inspired by "One Shot" adventures in Dungeons & Dragons, emphasizing the swift and straightforward nature of completing tasks.

 ## Features 🌟